kmfrick/pdf-to-epub-ai/README.md

-# PDF to EPUB AI Converter
+# PDF to EPUB AI Converter Scripts

 A Python toolkit for converting PDF files to clean, readable EPUB format using AI-powered post-OCR correction and text refinement.